 See your Twitter data

 - Account.
 This is all basic stuff, like your name, age range, whether you have a verified account, and what other languages you speak.
 (I was amused to find that Twitter thinks I speak German.
 Okay, Twitter, whatever.)
+In the mobile app: Settings and privacy > Account > Account information

 - Account activity.
 This lets you see what accounts you’ve blocked or muted.
+On your mobile app: Settings and privacy > Privacy and safety > Mute and block.

 - Interests and ad data.
 Here’s a section you may spend a lot of time with, especially with “Interests from Twitter,” which tells you all the various interests that Twitter has matched to you based on your activity.
 If you plan on reviewing this thoroughly, put aside a few minutes: one of my Twitter accounts had 742 interests listed, including quite a few weird ones.
 As someone who has no interest in sports, I’d love to know how Twitter came up with “NBA videos” as an interest of mine.